 Open topic with navigation

 PortalA technique that assists the render kernel with exterior light sources that illuminate interiors.
 In interior renderings with windows, it is difficult for the path tracer to find light from the outside environment and optimally render the scene.
-Portals are planes that are added to the scene with the Portal material applied to them.
-MaterialsA set of attributes or parameters that describe surface characteristics. are a used to optimize the rendering of light sources, they accomplish this by helping the render kernel find important light sources in the scene.
-For example, in the case of interior scenes illuminated by an outside light source that comes in through windows, it can be difficult for the path tracer to optimize the light as it enters the interior environment.
-To help the path tracer find these light sources a polygon plane can be placed outside the window and then a Portal MaterialThe representation of the surface or volume properties of an object. can be applied to the plane, thus creating a “portal plane” (AKA Portals).
-This set-up will improve the quality of the light and increase the efficiency of the render.
+Portals are planes that are added to the scene with the Portal material applied to them. materials optimize rendering light sources by helping the render kernel find important light sources in the scene.
+For example, interior scenes illuminated by an outside light source that comes through windows can be difficult for the path tracer to optimize the light as it enters the interior environment.
+To help the path tracer find these light sources, you can put a polygon plane outside the window, and then apply a Portal material to the plane to create a portal plane.
+This setup improves the light quality and increases the render efficiency.

-In Figure 1 (modeled in Maya®), a room is being prepared with a small, single window.
-This would be a difficult scene to light with a sun/sky or HDRIAn image which presents more than 8 bit per color channel unlike most common image formats. file with no lighting on the interior of the room.
-A single plane was placed over the window (highlighted in green) with the normal for the plane facing into the room (yellow arrow).
+In Figure 1, a room is being prepared with a small, single window.
+This would be a difficult scene to light with a sun/sky or HDRIAn image which presents more than 8 bit per color channel unlike most common image formats. file with no lighting on the room's interior.
+A single plane is placed over the window (highlighted in green) with the normal for the plane facing into the room (yellow arrow).

-Figure 1: A plane is placed outside an opening in a polygon room, this plane will serve as a surface for the portal material
+Figure 1: A plane is placed outside an opening in a polygon room to serve as a surface for the Portal material

-To set up a scene using Portal Materials it is important to make sure that every window or opening in the environment is covered by a portal plane.
+To set up a scene using Portal materials, make sure that every window or opening in the environment is covered by a portal plane.
 It will not work if only one window has a portal over it when all other windows do not have a portal over them.
-And the normal direction of the portal plane should be facing inwards towards the interior or the scene will not render properly.
-Portal planes should not be blocked by other geometry such as a glass surface.
-Objects with the Portal material applied will not be visible in the rendering as geometry.
+And the normal direction of the portal plane should be facing inwards towards the interior, or the scene will not render properly.
+Don't block portal planes with other geometry like glass surfaces.
+Objects with the Portal material applied are invisible as geometry in the rendering.

-It is best to try to use the least amount of geometry for portals, eg only a few simple rectangular planes are best, dense geometry used for portal planes can slow down rendering.
-It is possible to use a single piece of portal geometry to cover several openings such as multiple windows on a single wall however if the geometry is too large that can reduce rendering efficiency.
-Its important to strike a balance between coverage of openings and the size of the geometry that uses the portal material.
+We recommend using the least amount of geometry for Portals.
+A few simple rectangular planes are best, as dense geometry used for portal planes can slow down rendering.
+It is possible to use a single piece of portal geometry to cover several openings such as multiple windows on a single wall.
+However, if the geometry is too large, that can reduce rendering efficiency.
+It's important to strike a balance between an opening's coverage and the size of the geometry that uses the Portal material.

-The Portal Material option should be used with the Pathtracing and PMC kernels, it will not work when rendering with the Direct Light kernel.
+Use Portal materials with the Pathtracing and PMC kernels, as it will not work when rendering with the Direct Light kernel.

-The two images in Figure 3 show the results of rendering without and with a portal material.
+The two images in Figure 3 show the rendering results with and without a Portal material.
 The scene shows a glass sphere rendered in a room lit by light coming through a window.
 The scene is rendered using 500 samples.
-Notice the first image, that does not have a portal plane placed over the opening, is noisier than the second image which does use a portal plane.
+The first image does not have a portal plane placed over the opening, and it is noisier than the second image, which does have a portal plane.

-Figure 3: Two images rendered without and with a portal plane.
-Notice that the second image has less noise thanks to the use of a portal plane.
+Figure 3: Two images rendered without and with a portal plane

 Open topic with navigation